eissasoubhi/funPHP/README.md

 # phpDot
 php "dot" notation to get object attributes
-# What exactly is this
+# What's this exactly ?
 Nothing :) just trying to make somthing cool and nice with php
-# What's the idea
+# What's the idea ?
 to use dot "." instead of "->" when working whith objects
 # Example
 ```php